watermoon7/onlinechat/README.md

     chmod +x run_me_unix.sh

-Then, run the app by either double clicking the "run_me_unix.sh" file OR running this command in a terminal
+Then, run the app by either double-clicking the "run_me_unix.sh" file OR running this command in a terminal

     sh run_me_unix.sh